NGSEP/NGSEPcore/README.txt

 awk '{if(substr($1,1,1)==">") print substr($1,2) }' <REFERENCE_FILE> > <SEQUENCE_NAMES_FILE>

+If samtools is available.
+The fai index file provided by this tool can also be used as a sequence names file.
+The fai index is generated with this command:

+samtools faidx <REFERENCE_FILE>

-The output file of this merge program is a vcf with the union of variants reported by the input files but without any genotype information.
+The output file of the merge program is a vcf with the union of variants reported by the input files but without any genotype information.

 The second step is to genotype for each sample the variants produced at the